AI in Education

 The Teacher Time Crisis

-AI doesn't fix systemic issues like class sizes or administrative demands.
-But it can dramatically reduce the time spent on specific tasks that are repetitive, formulaic, and time-consuming — giving teachers back hours they can spend on instruction, student relationships, or their personal lives.
+AI does not fix systemic issues like class sizes or administrative demands.
+But it can reduce the friction in specific tasks that are repetitive, formulaic, and time-consuming.

 1. AI-Powered Lesson Planning

-Lesson planning is the single largest time investment for most teachers.
+Lesson planning is a major time investment for teachers.
 A quality lesson plan requires identifying standards, writing objectives, sequencing activities, planning differentiation, and creating materials.
-Traditionally, this takes 30-60 minutes per lesson.

-With AI, the workflow changes dramatically.
-You input your grade level, subject, topic, and standards, and receive a complete draft plan in under 60 seconds.
+With AI, the workflow changes.
+You input your grade level, subject, topic, and standards, and receive a structured draft plan quickly.
 The output includes learning objectives, an anticipatory set, guided practice, independent practice, differentiation strategies, and assessment ideas.

 Tools like SchoolGPT also let you specify your preferred lesson plan format (5E, UDL, Madeline Hunter, etc.), ensuring the output matches your school's expectations without additional reformatting.